adlarge/fixtures-documentation-bundle/README.md

       enableAutoDocumentation: true
 ```

-You just have to persist entities in the code run when your listenedCommand is resolved
+You just have to persist entities in the code when your listenedCommand is resolved

 ```php
     $john = (new Customer())